gt-cec/isye-sync/README.md

 In `webserver.py`, the variable can be accessed by:

 ```
-port = int(os.getEnviron("PORT", 80))  # gets the PORT env var, or defaults to 80
+port = int(os.getenv("PORT", default=80))  # gets the PORT env var, or defaults to 80
 ```

 Remember that the `run.sh` script does not have `sudo` access!
-You should not need sudo access for anything.
+You should not need sudo access for anything, and if you do, restructure your project so you do not.

+### Getting an ISYE GitHub repo

+The

 If your project does not already have an ISYE repo, email `helpdesk@isye.gatech.edu` and ask for a repo on the isye-web organization.